SebastiaCiudadB/Sheeps/README.md

 # Sheeps

-This is a small project about shooting hey
+This is a small project about shooting hay bales into sheeps